-You must install and configure Elasticsearch 7.6.x before upgrading to Magento 2.4.0.
+You must install and configure either Elasticsearch or OpenSearch before installing Adobe Commerce or Magento Open Source 2.4.4.

-The following figure shows our recommended configuration.
-All of the tasks we discuss assume you have configured your system this way.
+All of the following tasks we discuss assume you have configured your system this way.

 The preceding diagram shows:

-The Magento application and Elasticsearch are installed on different hosts.
+The Commerce application and the search engine are installed on different hosts.

-Running on separate hosts is secure, enables Elasticsearch to be scaled, and is necessary for proxying to work.
-(Clustering Elasticsearch is beyond the scope of this guide but you can find more information in the Elasticsearch clustering documentation.)
+Running on separate hosts requires proxying to work.
+(Clustering the search engine is beyond the scope of this guide, but you can find more information in the Elasticsearch clustering documentation.)

 Each host has its own web server; the web servers do not have to be the same.

-For example, the Magento application can run Apache and Elasticsearch can run nginx.
+For example, the Commerce application can run Apache and the search engine can run nginx.

 Both web servers use Transport Layer Security (TLS).